Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 |------|---------|----------------|
 | `(state: ResumableZoomState) = void` | `undefined` | see [worklets](https://docs.swmansion.com/react-native-reanimated/docs/2.x/fundamentals/worklets/) |

-Worklet callback triggered when the internal state of the component changes, the internal state is updated as the user makes use of the gestures or execute its [methods](#methods), ideal if you need to mirror its current transformation values to some other component as it updates, see [ResumableZoomState](#resumablezoomstate).
+Worklet callback triggered as the internal transformations change, this by using the gestures or executing this component's [methods](#methods), this property is useful for instance to mirror the current state of the component to some other component, see [ResumableZoomState](#resumablezoomstate).

 ### onGestureEnd
 | Type | Default |
 |------|---------|
 | `() => void` | `undefined` |

-Callback triggered when a pan gesture or a pinch gesture ends, if the gesture finished when the wrapped component was not in bounds, this one will wait for the snapback animation to end.
+Callback triggered when a pan, pinch or double tap geture ends, if an animation started at the end of one of the gestures this callback's execution will be delayed until the animation has finished.

-If the `decay` property is set to `true`, it will wait for the decay animation to end.

 ## Methods
 All methods are accessible through a ref object.